Trump Has Weaponized Masculinity As President. Here's Why It Matters

 "When people talk about Biden's empathy and compassion and they're like, 'That's a 21st century vision of masculinity.'
 No, it's not!
 It's just femininity!" she said.

-It may be, she adds, that there's more room for Biden to appear warm and caring among heavily-female Democratic voters.
+It may be, she adds, that there's more room for Biden to appear warm and caring among heavily female Democratic voters.

 That may be evident on Election Day.
 Polls suggest that the gender gap in this year's election could be record-setting.